slouc/concurrency-in-scala-with-ce/README.md

 Instead, what `cancelable` does is - it takes a foreign (meaning it comes from outside of our IO world)  asynchronous computation that is cancelable in its nature, and puts it in the `IO` context.
 So, it allows us to model asynchronous computations in the same fashion that `async` does, but with the extra ability to define an effect that will be executed if that asynchronous computation gets canceled.

-For example, such asynchronous computation could be a running thread, a database connection, a long poll to some HTTP API etc., and by using `cancelable` we can translate that foreign computation into `IO` world and define what should happen if that computation gets cancelled (e.g. somebody kills the database connection).
+For example, such asynchronous computation could be a running thread, a database connection, a long poll to some HTTP API etc., and by using `cancelable` we can translate that foreign computation into `IO` world and define what should happen if that computation "dies" (e.g. somebody kills the database connection).

 This is how we could modify our previous `async` example to include the cancelation feature:
 ```
 def fromFutureCancelable[A](future: => Future[A]): IO[A] =
   IO.cancelable { cb =>
     future.onComplete {
       case _ => // don't use the callback!
     }
     IO(println("Rollback the transaction!"))
   }
 ```
 Notice how we don't call the `cb` callback any more.
-Remember, `cb` is used to denote the completion of the asynchronous computation that we are modelling.
-By not calling `cb`, we can emulate a long running operation (one that we have enough time to cancel).
+By not calling `cb`, we can emulate a long running operation, one that we have enough time to cancel (remember, `cb` is used to denote the completion of the asynchronous computation that we are modelling).

-If you run the [code](https://github.com/slouc/concurrent-effects/blob/master/src/main/scala/FFI.scala), you will see that the computation is running indefinitely.
+If you run the [code](https://github.com/slouc/concurrent-effects/blob/master/src/main/scala/FFI.scala), you will get an infinite computation that can be stopped by manually killing the process, which then shows "Rollback the transaction!".
-But once you kill the process, you will see the printout "Rollback the transaction!".
-If you use `async` instead of `cancelable` (also provided in the code repository), you will notice that there is no transaction rollback printout.
+If you use `async` instead of `cancelable` (also provided in the code repository), you will notice that there is no "Rollback the transaction!" line.

 ### Resource handling